 3 EXHIBITS PER CLASS - No Exhibitor may enter more than one exhibit in any one class, except for entries in classes 32, 33 & 40, which must be dissimilar,

-and in the honey, mead and beeswax section.
+and as specified in the honey, mead and beeswax section.

 Exhibitors will not be entitled to more than one award in any one class.